Create your AI that knows when to say "I don't know." Try it on your data →

 A practical example is CustomGPT.ai’s persona feature, which allows businesses to define attributes like tone, empathy, and response style.

-Imagine a healthcare assistant that not only answers HIPAA-compliant queries but also adapts its tone based on patient urgency, creating a seamless, human-like interaction.
+Imagine a healthcare assistant that answers privacy-sensitive policy questions from approved source material and adapts its tone based on urgency, creating a seamless, human-like interaction.

 Customization transforms AI from a tool into a strategic asset, enabling businesses to centralize knowledge and deliver unparalleled user experiences.